-By far, the best bait to attract fish is live bait.
+By far, the best trout bait to attract this fish is live bait.
 Night crawlers and minnows are very popular and so are leeches for lake fishing.
 It makes sense that trout would be attracted to live bait more so than artificial lures.
 The bait will smell and act more like what a trout is used to seeing.
 Worms are a natural food for trout, as are small bait fish such as the minnows an angler can buy at the local tackle store.

 Many anglers who are just out for an afternoon of fun or looking to pick up some dinner choose live bait as a good option for catching fish.
 Live bait, though, does take some care.
 Anglers need to ensure the health and vitality of the live bait in order to keep them fresh and to attract fish.
 This can be a concern for some.